The Physical Therapist Test Guide

 The Physical Therapist Test Summary

-Who: All potential physical therapists and physical therapist assistants who want to enter clinical practice must pass the test, which is developed and maintained by the Federation of State Boards of Physical Therapy - FSBPT.
+Who: All potential physical therapists who want to enter clinical practice must pass the test, which is developed and maintained by the Federation of State Boards of Physical Therapy - FSBPT.

 Where: Prometric, the company which administers the exam, has more than 300 testing locations.